nayuki/Pervasive-Displays-epaper-driver/Readme.markdown

 Supported features:

 * Drawing a full image from a pointer to a raster bitmap array (in RAM or flash).
+* Changing precisely the pixels that differ from one full image to the next (fast partial update), without clearing and redrawing all pixels.
 * Automatically saving the image and painting the negative previous image.
 * Specifying the frame draw repeat behavior by number of iterations, time duration, or temperature.
 * Specifying arbitrary pin assignments for input and output signal lines.